onflow/flow-ft/README.md

     ```
     This function won't panic, instead it will just not add to the `@Switchboard` any capability which can not be retrieved from any of the provided `PublicPath`s.
 It will also ignore any type of `&{FungibleToken.Receiver}` that is already present on the `@Switchboard`

-  3. Adding a capability to a receiver specifying which type of token will be deposited there using `addNewVaultWrapper(capability: Capability<&{FungibleToken.Receiver}>, type: Type)`.
+  3. Adding a capability to a receiver specifying which type of token will be deposited there
+  using `addNewVaultWrapper(capability: Capability<&{FungibleToken.Receiver}>, type: Type)`.
   This method can be used to link a token forwarder or any other wrapper to the switchboard.
-Once the `Forwarder` has been properly created containing the capability to an actual `@FungibleToken.Vault` this method can be used to link the `@Forwarder` to the switchboard to deposit the specified type of Fungible Token.
-In the template transaction  `switchboard/add_vault_wrapper_capability.cdc` we assume that the signer has a forwarder containing a capability to an `@ExampleToken.Vault` resource:
+  Once the `Forwarder` has been properly created containing the capability to an actual `@FungibleToken.Vault`,
+  this method can be used to link the `@Forwarder` to the switchboard to deposit the specified type of Fungible Token.
+  In the template transaction  `switchboard/add_vault_wrapper_capability.cdc`,
+  we assume that the signer has a forwarder containing a capability to an `@ExampleToken.Vault` resource:

   ```cadence
   transaction {